Stray & Feral Cats

 DEALING WITH PROBLEM CATS

-Start by talking to your cat-owning neighbors about your frustrations and concerns.
+Start by talking to your cat-owning neighbors about your frustrations and concerns then give them time to resolve the problem.
 For tips on how to talk to your neighbors read Neighborhood Toolbox.
-And give them some time to solve the problem.